-A sheet of plywood at the gatehouse was daubed with a rant that began, “Fire bans violate human rights!”5)Or words to that effect.
+A sheet of plywood at the gatehouse was daubed with a rant that began, “Fire bans violate human rights!”
 The sheriff had imposed one a few days earlier, when we were having one Red Flag Warning after another.
 Had the fire happened five days earlier, before the snow, it might have jumped the highway and gone who knows where.

 As we work, the undersheriff and a deputy are looking around.
-The deputy says that the people who reported the fire were “hinky.”6)Also, he said they made a cell phone video of the fire before driving off to find a cell phone signal.
-Twenty-first century priorities!
+The deputy says that the people who reported the fire were “hinky.”

 He is intrigued by a set of car keys lying on an old generator, and points out a set of tracks that go up to a propane grill behind the castle, walked around, and then came back down.
 He thinks someone might still be in the area.
 “Watch your six,” he advises.